richie5um/vscode-sort-json/README.md

 # Updates

+* 1.15.0: Change algorithm to better cope with JSON quirks.
 * 1.14.0: Sortable alphanumerically (a2 < a10).
 * 1.13.0: Sortable by key length.
 * 1.12.0: Improvements to JSONC comment detecion - thanks 'reporter123'.